MicrosoftDocs/sdk-api/sdk-api-src/content/ipsectypes/index.md

 ## -description

-This header is used by fwp.
+This header is used by Windows Filtering Platform.
 For more information, see:

 - [Windows Filtering Platform](../_fwp/index.md)